-Drug testing laws are complex, inconsistent, and constantly changing based on legislatures and court decisions.
+Drug testing laws are complex, inconsistent, and constantly changing based on legislative and court decisions.
 Specifically, there has been a lot of movement regarding state marijuana legislation in the past several years.
-Today, 30 states and Washington, D.C. have comprehensive medical marijuana laws and 9 states and Washington, D.C. have recreational marijuana laws.
-Although companies turn to drug-free workplace programs to help keep their employees safe and productive, many still have questions.
+Today, 30 states and Washington, D.C. have comprehensive medical marijuana laws, and 9 states and Washington, D.C., have recreational marijuana laws.
+Although companies turn to drug-free workplace programs to help keep their employees safe and productive, many now have questions about how medical marijuana impacts those programs.

 In our recent webinar, Faye Caldwell, a highly-regarded industry expert and Managing Partner at Caldwell Everson, discussed recent laws, current trends, and state marijuana legislation.
 She also shared examples of how state laws can affect your workplace drug testing policies and procedures.